Common Attack Pattern Enumeration and Classification

 This type of attack may be sophisticated and require knowledge about the system's resources and APIs.

-The attacker can probe by trying to hold resources and call APIs which are directly using the same resources.
+The adversary can probe by trying to hold resources and call APIs which are directly using the same resources.

-The attacker may try to find actions (threads, processes) competing for the same resources.
+The adversary may try to find actions (threads, processes) competing for the same resources.

 Use known algorithm to avoid deadlock condition (for instance non-blocking synchronization algorithms).